 Uni is a premium ingredient as a sushi topping and as sashimi, but it is a newcomer to the sushi scene and only started to be used as a topping after WWII.
 It seems like with the introduction of gunkan-maki (battleship rolls) and progress in the manufacturing process, uni became readily available on the market and rose to become a popular topping.

 Due to the popularity among Japanese people, Japan grew to hold 70% of the world’s market share for uni.
-Now there is a large volume of purple sea urchin imported from Los Angeles, aka uni from Boston, Chilean sea urchin (red sea urchin) from Chile and bafun uni imported from Russia, China and Korea.
+Now there is a large volume of purple sea urchin and Giant red sea urchin imported from Los Angeles, Northern sea urchin from Boston, Chilean sea urchin from Chile and Bafun uni imported from Russia (Four Northern Islands), China and Korea.

 The uni manufacturing process

 First, the shell is cracked open.
 There are contaminants (seaweed, etc. that the uni ate) mixed in the contents of the shell and that is completely removed.
 Next, the meat of the uni is carefully and quickly removed.
 This is cleaned with cooled seawater while removing the contaminants with bamboo chopsticks.
 The moisture is removed and then bamboo chopsticks are used again to individually line up each piece in a wooden box (this is called ita-uni or hako-uni).
 Depending on the case, once the freshness of the uni drops, the meat begins to dissolve, so aluminum potassium sulfate and alcohol may be used to keep the shape.

 The hint of bitterness you may taste is from that aluminum potassium sulfate and/or alcohol, so you can now find uni without additives or uni that has been soaked in saltwater.
 Formerly, there were three main uni manufacturers, Tachibana Suisan, Ogawa Suisan and Hadate Suisan.
 However, now there are many companies competing in the market processing high-quality uni.